liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 # Creating Remote Services

 Many default @product@ services are published as JSON and SOAP web services.
-If you're running the portal locally on port 8080, visit this URL to browse the default JSON web services:
+If you run the portal locally on port 8080, visit this URL to browse the default JSON web services:

     http://localhost:8080/api/jsonws/